You are currently viewing English Idioms Starting with ‘U’

 Justifications:

 This is an idiom because it figuratively means a long period of time, often indefinitely.
-The phrase uses "cows coming home" as a metaphor for something taking an extended or indefinite amount of time, not a literal event, making it idiomatic.
+The idiom uses "cows coming home" as a metaphor for something taking an extended or indefinite amount of time, not a literal event, making it idiomatic.

 Origin: